OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-A two minute walk from Las Ramblas, the CCCB is currently showing +Humanos, an exhibition in which two of Barcelona’s booming sectors truly converge: technology and the arts.
-The very first installment, Jacob Peter Gowy’s The Flight of the Icarus, a depiction of Icarus’ dramatic fall, gives the public an ominous representation of insatiable human ambition and its potential for folly.
+A two-minute walk from Las Ramblas, the CCCB is currently showing +Humanos, an exhibition in which two of Barcelona’s booming sectors truly converge: technology and the arts.
+The very first instalment, Jacob Peter Gowy’s The Flight of the Icarus, a depiction of Icarus’s dramatic fall, gives the public an ominous representation of insatiable human ambition and its potential for folly.
 The painting’s placing at the start of the exhibition clearly sets out the tone that runs throughout the exhibition.
-It is set out as a cautionary tale from the outset, placing firmly in the public’s mind the parable, grounding all of the following installments as potential catastrophes.
-A walk down the corridor that follows this 17th century piece leads swiftly from an installment on historical prosthetics through to an avatar machine and installments on brain polyphony and cyborgism.
+It is set out as a cautionary tale from the outset, placing firmly in the public’s mind the parable, grounding all of the following instalments as potential catastrophes.
+A walk down the corridor that follows this 17th-century piece leads swiftly from an instalment on historical prosthetics through to an avatar machine and instalments on brain polyphony and cyborgism.